 - NIU leases various properties from the Foundation.
 These properties are used as a site for a radio station transmitter tower, a multiuse building, an early schoolhouse museum, the Jeffrey & Kimberly Yordon Center, and the Kenneth and Ellen Chessick Practice Center.
-Rental income of \$1,905 and \$305 is reported in the revenue section of the consolidated statement of activities and changes in net assets for the years ended June 30, 2023 and 2022, respectively. - The Foundation obtained certain goods and services (supplies, telephone, printing, etc.) during the year through NIU, for which the Foundation reimbursed NIU at cost.
+Rental income of \$1,700 and \$1,905 is reported in the revenue section of the consolidated statement of activities and changes in net assets for the years ended June 30, 2024 and 2023, respectively.
+Both the Jeffrey & Kimberly Yordon Center and the Kenneth and Ellen Chessick Practice Center were transferred to NIU in 2024, as discussed in Note 6. - The Foundation obtained certain goods and services (supplies, telephone, printing, etc.) during the year through NIU, for which the Foundation reimbursed NIU at cost.